Daniel-KM/Omeka-S-module-AmazonS3/README.md

 Amazon S3 (module for Omeka S)
 ==============================

+> __New versions of this module and support for Omeka S version 3.0 and above
+> are available on [GitLab], which seems to respect users and privacy better.__

 [Amazon S3] is a module for [Omeka S] that allows to store files via an external storage provider, Amazon S3.

-This module is compatible with [Archive Repertory], that allows to keep original filenames for the files managed by Omeka.
+This module is compatible with [Archive Repertory], that allows to keep original filenames for the files managed by Omeka, and the [Image Server] used with [IIIF Server].

 Installation